-Craving a bit of Southern Italy?
-Just whip up this delicious (and healthy) caponata!
+Just whip up a classic caponata, this delicious (and healthy) Sicilian appetizer.

-Caponata is a classic Sicilian appetizer that harnesses the last bit of late summer.
+Caponata is a classic regional side dish that harnesses the last bit of late summer.
 Whether you’re hoping to hold onto summer flavors or you want a yummy snack that boosts your immune system for autumn, this simple side dish is for you.

 Read on to learn more about caponata and how you can make your own at home!